Are you experiencing a lot of different emotions right now? I think we all are.

 Even though there are many things out of your control right now there are things you can do to understand, honor and support your emotional and mental health and pivot into a place of empowerment.

-In this video I’m walking you through six steps to process how you’re feeling.
+This week I’m walking you through six steps to process how you’re feeling.
 You can use them to bounce back and course correct any time you’re feeling overwhelmed with negative emotions.

 Step One: Honor and Acknowledge Your Feelings